Folk exchange

-A big get: Austin-based duo Noel McCay and Brennen Leigh kick off Threshold’s folk series.
+A big get: Austin-based duo Brennen Leigh and Noel McCay kick off Threshold’s folk series.

 For the past several years, singer-songwriter Josh Harty has helped run the Wisconsin Room at the Folk Alliance International Conference in Kansas City, bringing a group of Wisconsin artists to the event to showcase their talent and help them connect with people in the music industry.